earthly/website/blog/_posts/2021-03-05-how-to-setup-and-use-amazons-elastic-container-registry.md

       restartPolicy: Never
 ```

 When deployed, it will create a job with the name `eks-iam-test-s3` using the `123456789012.dkr.ecr.us-west-2.amazonaws.com/aws-nodejs-sample:v1` image.
-To see the complete step-by-step process for deploying this job to EKS, see [the AWS documentation here](https://docs.amazonaws.cn/en_us/AmazonECR/latest/userguide/ECR_on_EKS.html).
+To see the complete step-by-step process for deploying this job to EKS, see [the AWS documentation](https://docs.amazonaws.cn/en_us/AmazonECR/latest/userguide/ECR_on_EKS.html).

 ##### ECS Task Definition